whoarusty/PRQL-Chinook-Queries/README.md

 **To Do**

-Add DuckDB query results in appropriately formatted way.
+Finish adding DuckDB query results in appropriately formatted way.

 **Queries:**